-The BTEC First Award in Health and Social Care is a Level 2 (A\- C) vocational qualification which aims to develop an understanding of the health and social care sectors.
-It is a practical, work related course that will require visits to health and care settings and visiting speakers in school.
+The BTEC Tech Award in Health and Social Care is a vocational qualification which aims to develop an understanding of the health and social care sectors.
+It is a practical, work related course that will allow students to get to know the core care values, develop valuable skills and explore potential careers.
 This qualification is equivalent to 1 GCSE.

-U The examination board is Pearson.
-More details, including the draft specification (syllabus) available at: Р http://www.edexcel.com/quals/firsts2012/health-and-social-care/Pages/default.aspx ' What Will I Study / What Skills Will I Develop?
+The examination board is Pearson.
+More details, including the draft specification (syllabus) available at: http://qualifications.pearson.com/en/qualifications/btec-tech-awards/health-and-social-care.html

-The course is made up of four units:
+The course is made up of three components:

-Human Lifespan Development - developmental changes in different life stages, factors affecting growth and development; life events affecting growth and development.
-(1 hour external examination)
+Human Lifespan Development (30%) - researching developmental changes in different life stages, exploring factors affecting growth and development; examining life events affecting growth and development and managing change with support. (two internally assessed assignments)

-Health and Social Care values - care values that underpin current health and social care practice; how to empower service users. (coursework)
+Health and Social Care services and values (30%) - demonstrating the care values that underpin current health and social care practice; exploring local and national HSC services that are available, how we access them and who provides the services. (two internally assessed assignments)